 Whenever a coronagraph is used, the SPHERE calibration plan recommends including Flux (F) and Star Center (C) observation types in observing templates both before and after the science observing template.
 The purpose of the first calibration (Flux - F) is to measure the unsaturated peak flux of the star by offsetting it from the coronagraph spot, in order to ensure accurate relative photometry, and thus contrast calibration.
 The second calibration (Star Center - C) applies a waffle pattern on the deformable mirror to produce echoes of the PSF hidden behind the coronagraphic mask at very specific locations.
 The goal of (Star Center - C) is to accurately measure the position of the star behind the coronagraph, which is critical for astrometric measurements of off-axis sources.
-In addition, the SPHERE data reduction pipeline requires at least one Star Center measurement to reduce coronagraphic data.

-9.1.1 Night-time calibrations provided by the observatory
+8.1.1 Night-time calibrations provided by the observatory